garystorey/use-standard-shema/README.md

 Occasionally, manual validation is needed—especially when two fields are interdependent and the value of one field is based on a valid value in another field.
 The following utility functions support these scenarios:

 - `resetForm` - will reset the **form state** back to the initial values.
-- `validate` - a function to validate a field
 - `setField` can be used to manually set a field's value and cause validation.
-- `setError` - manually set or clear an error message for any registered field.
+- `setError` - manually sets or clears an error message for any registered field.
 Accepts either a string message, an `Error` instance, or an object with a `message` property.
 - `toFormData` -  a function to convert the returned data to web standard FormData.

 The hook can keep two fields in sync by updating the second field whenever the first one changes.
-The [dependent-field-validation.tsx example](examples/dependent-field-validation.tsx) combines `setField` and `setError` so the `state` select always reflects the currently selected `country` while surfacing meaningful manual errors.
+The [dependent field validation example](examples/dependent-field-validation.tsx) combines `setField` and `setError` so that a `region/state` select always reflects the currently selected `country` while surfacing meaningful manual errors.

 ### Valid keys